by Victor Sesma

 There is much more happening during easter in Alicante.

-Parades with huge palm tree leaves prepared for the occasion.
+Parades with huge palm tree leaves were prepared for the occasion.

-Another interesting tradition are the saetas -a religious song-, more common in Andalucia but a tradition also of some of the parades in Alicante.
+Another interesting tradition is the saetas -a religious song-, more common in Andalucia but a tradition also of some of the parades in Alicante.

 Masses are common during easter but they are more popular among the people following the festivity as a Christian tradition rather than a popular celebration.